ethos-source/bip39-web-tool/README.md

 Open up index.html and enter in the required information to generate what you need

+You can also visit https://ethos-source.github.io/bip39-web-tool/ which is hosted on Github pages.

+# IMPORTANT!!!!

+ETHOS DOES NOT HOST A COPY OF THIS AND DOES NOT HAVE ANY PLANS TO.
+THIS IS AN OPEN SOURCE TOOL THAT ETHOS HAS PROVIDED TO HELP YOU ACCESS YOUR PRIVATE KEYS.
+DO NOT USE ANY UNTRUSTED VERSIONS OF THIS APPLICATION.

 # For Developers

 Install all the dependencies by running `npm install`

-If you make any changes to **prebundle.js** then be sure to run `npm run convert` to bundle those changes before running `npm run start` or opening the file
+If you make any changes to **prebundle.js** then be sure to run `npm run convert` to bundle those changes

 # npm scripts

-`npm run start` starts a server that serves up the page at localhost:8080.
-This isn't necessary as you can just open the file without a web server.

 `npm run convert` converts the node file **prebundle.js** in `static/js/` and converts it to **bundle.js** that can be embedded in a browser

 # Structure of the code

-##### Server code
-All server code is held in `server/`

 ##### Static folder
 Everything that is served up from a static express path is in the static folder.
-That includes the css and the javascript
+That includes the css and the javascript and images

 ##### index.html
-This is the main page that gets served up by the server
+This is the main page